IceHe/lib/java/cmd/java.md

 - Enables **logging of compilation activity** to a file named `hotspot.log` in the current working directory.
     - You can specify a different log file path and name using the `-XX:LogFile` option.
-- By default, this option is disabled and compilation activity isn’t logged.
+- By default, this option is disabled and compilation activity isn't logged.
     - The `-XX:+LogCompilation` option has to be used together with the `-XX:UnlockDiagnosticVMOptions` option that unlocks diagnostic JVM options.
 - You can enable verbose diagnostic output with a message printed to the console every time a method is compiled by using the -XX:+PrintCompilation option.